stohrendorf/CroftEngine/dev-docs/README.md

 ### objects

 Contains everything that defines the game entities.
+The enemies' behaviours are defined here, as well as objects' behaviours.
+The `update()` function is called each frame for every active object.
+There are usually custom serialization overrides for entities that have specific state variables (see also [`serialization`](#serialization)), and also custom `collide()` overrides to handle collisions with Lara (like the hand of Midas or switches).
+Some entities like bridges are also able to change the effective ceiling or floor height when they're activated through [`floordata`](#floordata).

 ### script

 Contains the whole script engine.
-This loads the game-flow scripts and provide reflection for interacting with the scripts.
+This loads the game-flow scripts and provides reflection for interacting with the scripts.

+Game-flow scripts provide the following data:

+* entity descriptors like smartness, behaviour stereotype, health, etc.
+* soundtrack mappings from internal identifiers to files and some audio configurations, like fade-in time or the slot/channel the audio files should be allocated to (see [`audio`](#audio))
+* the level sequence
+* meta-information about the game like authors and the title

 ### world

 Provides the massaged data necessary to run everything, including some optimizations for easier data access and converted game data (see [`loader`](#loader)).

-Currently, [`worldgeometry`](./src/engine/world/worldgeometry.h) is responsible for converting the raw game data into something useful.
+Currently, [`worldgeometry`](../src/engine/world/worldgeometry.h) is responsible for converting the raw game data into something useful.
+It holds animation data, meshes, massaged [`floordata`](#floordata), rooms, audio data, etc.

+This module is also responsible to re-map textures into the large texture atlases used by the engine, as well as applying Glidos texture packs if configured.
+Materialized textures are cached using [`etcpak`](#etcpak).